Element84/stapi-spec/README.md

 ```

 A user with a specific product in mind makes an async opportunities search
-request, retireves the available opportunities, and places and order.
+request, retrieves the available opportunities, and places and order.

 ```mermaid
 sequenceDiagram